-Diego Ayal, owner of Charlie Bit Me Café, also on Collins St, said he believed Melbourne Money was a “great idea”, “regardless of whether it works for us or not, I think it’s a pretty good incentive”.
+Diego Ayal, who works at Charlie Bit Me Café, also on Collins St, said he believed Melbourne Money was a “great idea”, “regardless of whether it works for us or not, I think it’s a pretty good incentive”.

 “It just seems like every week is a little bit better,” he said.